 Pinterest isn’t exactly a social media platform, even though it allows you to share pins and message other users.
 It’s a powerful visual search engine that businesses and brands can use to market their products or services while establishing your brand/blog authority.

 If you are reading this post, it’s because you are wondering if Pinterest would be good for your business.
-Here are the top 9 reasons:
+Here are the top 10 reasons you can absolutely benefit from Pinterest.

 1. Pinterest wants to share your content